 Life is a game of ChessBaylor Barbee

 Though I don’t play it a lot, I’ve always been a big fan of Chess.
-Reason being is that Chess, to me, simulates our lives if you think about it.
+Reason being is that Chess, to me, simulates our lives.
 We all have to play on the same board.
 We’re all made from the same substances.
 He who thinks many moves in advance is the one that wins.
 The parallels go on and on, but have you ever stopped to think about the pieces themselves?

 Life is a lot like that.
 God put us all on the same board, Earth.
 Some of us start out in different positions, such as a front line pawn, while some of us are born into a lot of security, with a large supporting cast around us like the King or Queen.
 However, unlike Chess, God gives us the free will to be any chess piece we want in life.

 That’s right, you can assume any role you want in life, whether it be a pawn or a King/Queen.
 How is that you ask?

 Everyday you define your role.
 How you move, how you operate, how you plan.
 In chess, a pawn can move one space, at most two spaces.
 A Queen on the other hand can move in any direction, as far as she wants.
 Think about your life.
 There are no limitations on how much you can accomplish in a day.
 No one will ever tell you, you’ve gone to far today, you’ve accomplished too much, and you must stop here.
 We place those limitations on ourselves sometimes.
 We don’t strive for royalty, we settle for being pawns.

 God doesn’t want that for us.
 God wants us to move about freely, He wants us to cover “the entire board.”
 That’s why He put us on it.